-While the principles of nondiscrimination, nonrepression, and nonexploitation are drawn from the human rights instruments, especially the International Bill of Rights,168 the fourth and final principle-nonviolence-has thus far not been theorized by human rights scholars and activists.
+While the principles of nondiscrimination, nonrepression, and nonexploitation are drawn from the human rights instruments, especially the International Bill of Rights, 168 the fourth and final principle-nonviolence-has thus far not been theorized by human rights scholars and activists.
 Nevertheless, nonviolence-understood as acting without threat or use of violence-has an important and even special place in human rights practice.
-Consider the landmark Declaration on the Right and Responsibility of Individuals, Groups, and Organs of Society to Promote and Protect Universally Recognized Human Rights and Fundamental Freedoms (DHRD).
-Article 5 provides that, for the purpose of promoting and protecting such rights and freedoms, "everyone has the right, individually and in association with others, at the national and international levels: (a) To meet or assemble peacefully (italics added)."169 The definition used by the special rapporteur on human rights defenders makes the use of nonviolent means part of the "minimum standards" necessary for determining who is a human rights defender.
-In other words, one cannot use violent means and be considered a human rights defender.170 Amnesty International, justly credited with a pivotal role in bringing human rights to the attention of the world, defines its powerfully symbolic category of "prisoners of conscience" as "people who have been jailed because of their political, religious or other conscientiously-held beliefs, ethnic origin, sex, color, language, national or social origin, economic status, birth, sexual orientation or other status, provided that they have neither used nor advocated violence" (italics added).
+Article 5 of the Declaration on Human Rights Defenders provides that, for the purpose of promoting and protecting such rights and freedoms, "everyone has the right, individually and in association with others, at the national and international levels: (a) To meet or assemble peacefully (italics added)."169 The definition used by the special rapporteur on human rights defenders makes the use of nonviolent means part of the "minimum standards" necessary for determining who is a human rights defender.
+In other words, one cannot use violent means and be considered a human rights defender.
+170 Amnesty International, justly credited with a pivotal role in bringing human rights to the attention of the world, defines its powerfully symbolic category of "prisoners of conscience" as "people who have been jailed because of their political, religious or other conscientiously-held beliefs, ethnic origin, sex, color, language, national or social origin, economic status, birth, sexual orientation or other status, provided that they have neither used nor advocated violence" (italics added).

 Nonviolence is also a core principle because the use of force in the name of human rights does not respect the right to life.171 Not all nonviolent resistance practice is a human rights practice but there is compelling argument that all human rights practice must be nonviolent.
 It is important that the means used to realize rights be consistent with the overall spirit and end goals of the human rights project.
-Although not all violence is categorically rejected in international law-the UN Charter justifies armed defense in case of armed aggression while the "just war" doctrine sees attaining peace as a proper end goal of war - from a human rights perspective.
+Although not all violence is categorically rejected in international law-the UN Charter justifies armed defense in case of armed aggression while the "just war" doctrine sees attaining peace as a proper end goal of war.
 However, from a human rights perspective, resistance characterized by a high degree of nonviolent discipline is the appropriate modality for realizing human rights because it is less likely to set off a costly cycle of violence in the short and long term and less likely than its violent counterpart to increase the level of repression, discrimination and exploitation.
-According to scholarly findings, "nonviolent campaigns were far more-almost 10 times more-likely to usher in more peaceful and democratic order than violent insurgencies."172 A 2005 report from Freedom House found that the nonviolent nature of transition was the "key factor in building durable democracies."173 At the same time, external armed interventions tend to extend the duration of civil wars174 and even worse, increase the number of civilians killed.175 A country has a more than 40 percent chance of relapsing into civil war within 10 years if the conflict is resolved through violent means.176 Even a military strategist, such as Col. Robert Helvey, who sees nonviolent conflict as "a form of warfare," advances arguments in support of it "in part, because of the reasonable likelihood that it will result in fewer lives lost and less destruction of property."177
+According to scholarly findings, "nonviolent campaigns were far more-almost 10 times more-likely to usher in more peaceful and democratic order than violent insurgencies."
+A 2005 report from Freedom House found that the nonviolent nature of transition was the "key factor in building durable democracies."
+At the same time, external armed interventions tend to extend the duration of civil wars174 and even worse, increase the number of civilians killed.
+A country has a more than 40 percent chance of relapsing into civil war within 10 years if the conflict is resolved through violent means.
+Even a military strategist, such as Col. Helvey, who sees nonviolent conflict as "a form of warfare," advances arguments in support of it "in part, because of the reasonable likelihood that it will result in fewer lives lost and less destruction of property."